The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-1

 Let's journey back to the summer of 1972.
-Lady Xin Zhui, the wife of Li Cang, the first Marquis of Changsha from the early Western Han Dynasty, was unearthed from the Han tombs in Changsha, Hunan.
+Lady Xin Zhui, the wife of Li Cang, the first Marquis of Changsha from the early Western Han Dynasty, was unearthed from the Mawangdui Han tombs in Changsha, Hunan.
 Upon excavation, Xin Zhui's face was well-preserved, and she was dressed in intricately decorated silk garments, exuding an aura of grace and nobility.
 However, due to prolonged submersion in the waterlogged tomb, the silk fabrics wrapping her body had fused together.

-After much discussion, the archaeological team decided to follow the advice of Hunan Provincial Museum's then-deputy director Hou Liang.
+After much discussion, the archaeological decided to follow the advice of Hunan Provincial Museum's then-deputy director Hou Liang.
 They inserted a large wooden board into the side of the wooden coffin, then slowly tilted the coffin towards the board until it was completely flat, allowing them to transfer Xin Zhui onto the board.
 This method enabled the safe extraction of the silk fabrics on the board.
 It took a to carefully peel off the twenty layers of silk wrapped around her body.
-Given that silk is an organic material rich in animal proteins and highly susceptible to decay, the fact that these Han Dynasty silks survived in relatively good condition after being submerged in underground water for over two thousand years is truly miraculous.
+Given that silk is an organic material rich in proteins and highly susceptible to decay, the fact that these Han Dynasty silks survived in relatively good condition after being submerged in underground water for over two thousand years is truly miraculous.

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-2